-If the investigation finds by a preponderance of the evidence that a sex-based offense did occur, the University will take immediate steps to eliminate any hostile environment that has been created, prevent any further sex-based offenses and prevent retaliation.
+If the investigation finds by the preponderance standard that a Title IX Offense did occur, the University will take immediate steps to eliminate any hostile environment that has been created, prevent any further Title IX Offenses and prevent retaliation.
 Additional remedial action including counseling, no-contact orders, and/or required education/training may also be provided.
-Following the investigation under Miami’s Policy Prohibiting Harassment and Discrimination, disciplinary action against the accused may be initiated by either the victim or the Office of Equity and Equal Opportunity.
+Following the investigation under Miami’s Policy Prohibiting Harassment and Discrimination, disciplinary action against the accused may be initiated by either the victim/survivor or by the Office of Equity and Equal Opportunity.

 Any retaliatory action or conduct taken by any person against a person who has sought relief under this Protocol is strictly prohibited and will be regarded as a distinct violation of the University's Policy Prohibiting Harassment and Discrimination and/or a violation of the Code of Student Conduct if the person engaged in retaliatory action is a student.

-The Division of Student Affairs creates, supports, and evaluates education and support programs aimed at the eradication of sex-based offenses involving members of the Miami student community.
-To support these programs, the Coordinator will coordinate sex-based offense education and prevention programs.
+The Division of Student Affairs creates, supports, and evaluates education and support programs aimed at the eradication of Title IX Offenses involving members of the Miami student community.
+To support these programs, the Deputy Coordinator will coordinate Title IX Offense education and prevention programs.
 Through this commitment, the Division of Student Affairs shall educate students about the following:

 The Miami University Police foster a safe campus environment by doing the following:

 Other information sources including the following: